The DIY solar hack arriving in US homes

 INSUFFICIENT EVIDENCE

-— No evidence in archive to verify commercial plug-in solar history in Germany
+No evidence found in web search or Wikipedia to support claims about commercial plug-in solar in Germany since 2010.

 “The total number of plug-in installations reached 1 million in June 2025.
 But the Bundesnetzagentur... said the actual number of installations was likely higher, as not all balcony panels are registered.”